 Virginia is a diverse state whose motto, “Virginia is for Lovers” helps set the standard for travel.
 Next time you want to take a romantic trip, consider traveling within your own state but make sure you’re protected with the right kind of car insurance.
 Maybe you’re traveling to Crabtree Falls to enjoy a morning hike and picnic.
 The winding country roads are full of wildlife and hitting a deer can cause damage to your car.
-Having a nice candle lit dinner in Alexandria sounds nice but getting through the NOVA traffic is anything but romantic.
+Having a nice candlelit dinner in Alexandria sounds nice but getting through the NOVA traffic is anything but romantic.
 Rear-end someone and the entire night is ruined.

 The main purpose of insurance is to protect you when the unexpected happens.
 With the number of drivers in Virginia, especially located in the northern area, it’s not a question of if you’ll get in an accident, it’s when.
 Don’t let a fender bender ruin your weekend with your significant other.
-When you have a reliable insurance provider, claims are hassle free and you’re back on the road in no time.
+When you have a reliable insurance provider, claims are hassle-free and you’re back on the road in no time.
 But choosing one provider can be tough when there are so many in Virginia.
 Keep reading for advice on how to get the best policy for your needs.

 Average Auto Insurance Prices in Virginia

 There are always going to be certain factors that influence your insurance rates.
 If you have a bad driving history, expect to pay more.
 But sometimes, even where you live can have an effect on your rates.
-Criminal activity and theft is monitored in different neighborhoods and in certain parts of Virginia, car theft is common.
-Residents living in the D.C. and surrounding areas are especially vulnerable to cart theft, with over 13,000 stolen in 2011 according to the National Insurance Crime Bureau.
+Criminal activity and theft are monitored in different neighborhoods and in certain parts of Virginia, car theft is common.
+Residents living in the D.C. and surrounding areas are especially vulnerable to car theft, with over 13,000 stolen in 2011 according to the National Insurance Crime Bureau.
 While moving may not lower your rates by much, it could certainly make you feel more comfortable about parking on the street.

 Current average annual auto insurance premiums in the United States: $1666.62